mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Arguments:

-1. events - (*object*) An object with key/value representing: key the event name (e.g. 'onStart'), and value the function that is called when the Event occurs.
+1. events - (*object*) An object with key/value representing: key the event name (e.g. 'start'), and value the function that is called when the Event occurs.

 ### Returns: